Results suggest that glycolysis, a less efficient method of energy production, may be disrupted in ME/CFS.

 The CMRC research conference takes place in Bristol on Tuesday 10th and Wednesday 11th March, 2020.

-We’ve updated the central Research Index and feature 13 ME/CFS research studies from July 2019.
+We’ve updated the free central Research Index and feature 16 research studies from October 2019.